Helping individuals, teams and communities cope with the hard stuff.

 From elite sports teams to corporate and community groups, this is what my work looks in action.

-Group of diverse individuals sitting at a long conference table, engaging in a discussion during a meeting or workshop.
+Group of adults sitting at a long conference table, engaging in a discussion with colorful sticky notes, papers, and cups, in a meeting or workshop setting.

-Woman sitting at a desk with a yellow box, a laptop, notebook, and coffee cup, in front of a blue banner with information about resilience organizations and a colorful abstract art piece on a wall, in an indoor office space with green checkered flooring.
+A woman sitting at a desk with a laptop, notebook, and coffee mug, in front of a blue banner that reads 'New Zealand Wellbeing Resilience' and a colorful circular wall art with green, pink, and blue shapes, in a room with green checkered floor and a plant on the desk.

 It’s easier to make sense of life looking backwards...